-Description of Leveled Behaviors
+Description of Leveled Behaviors:

-Level 1 Level 2 Level 3 Bullying Participation in written, verbal, or physical act(s) that meet(s) the definition of bullying as defined by the Student Code of Conduct.
-(1st Offense-Student moves to RED, Parent Contact, Email AP) Participation in written, verbal, or physical act(s) that meet(s) the definition of bullying as defined by the Student Code of Conduct.
-(2 nd Offense- Student moves to RED, Parent Contact, Email AP, Counselor Referral) Participation in written, verbal, or physical act(s) that meet(s) the definition of bullying as defined by the Student Code of Conduct.
-(3rd or More Offense-Parent Contact and Office Referral) Theft Theft including but not limited to, attempted theft, extortion, bribery, theft by deception, and or/possession of stolen property when the value of the property is \$10 or less.
-(1st Offense-Student moves to RED, Parent Contact) Theft including but not limited to, attempted theft, extortion, bribery, theft by deception, and or/possession of stolen property when the value of the property is \$10 or less.
-(2nd Offense- Student moves to RED, Parent Contact, Counselor Referral) Theft including but not limited to, attempted theft, extortion, bribery, theft by deception, and or/possession of stolen property when the value of the property is more than \$10 or 3rd or more offense.
-(Parent Contact and Office Referral) Inappropriate Physical Contact Inappropriate physical contact between students including but not limited to, minor pushing and shoving.
-(Student moves to RED, Parent Contact) Inappropriate physical contact between students including but not limited to, hitting, kicking, punching, slapping, or other excessive physical contact.
-(Parent Contact and Office Referral) Inappropriate Computer Use Displaying or using an electronic device without consent of an adult or accessing school appropriate websites not assigned by the teacher.
+Level 1 Level 2 Level 3 Bullying Single/isolated episode of name-calling, disagreement, or social rejection or dislike.
+(1 st Offense- Utilize clip chart progression (if deemed appropriate for the situation).
+Complete a CARE Team Referral if deemed appropriate.)
+Continued episodes of name-calling, verbal altercations, and/or social rejection or dislike OR Participation in written, verbal, or physical act(s) that meet(s) the definition of bullying as defined by the Student Code of Conduct.
+(Office Referral and loss of RESPECT letter.
+Complete a CARE Team Referral.)
+Theft Theft including but not limited to, attempted theft, extortion, bribery, theft by deception, and or/possession of stolen property when the value of the property is \$10 or less.
+(1 st Offense-Student moves to RED, Parent Contact) Theft including but not limited to, attempted theft, extortion, bribery, theft by deception, and or/possession of stolen property when the value of the property is \$10 or less.
+(2 nd Offense- Student moves to RED, Parent Contact, CARE Team Referral) Theft including but not limited to, attempted theft, extortion, bribery, theft by deception, and or/possession of stolen property when the value of the property is more than \$10 or 3rd or more offense.
+(Parent Contact, Office Referral, CARE Team Referral) Inappropriate Computer Use Displaying or using an electronic device without consent of an adult or accessing school appropriate websites not assigned by the teacher.
 Misuse of electronic or technological resources or devices, including but not limited to accessing or viewing obscene or vulgar materials.
 Leaving Class Without Permission Being in an unauthorized area or leaving the classroom without permission to go to the restroom, media center, etc. Being in an unauthorized area or leaving the classroom without permission out of anger, to escape a situation, to leave the building, to run away from an adult, etc. (List not exhaustive)